ConPaaS-team/conpaas/docs/userguide.rst

 #.
 Create a PHP service, start it.

 #.
-Download a Wordpress tarball from http://www.wordpress.org, and
+Download a WordPress tarball from http://www.wordpress.org, and
    expand it in your computer.

 #.
 Copy file ``wordpress/wp-config-sample.php`` to